PaulJohnson/Haskell-Decimal/src/Decimal/README.txt

 Thanks to Alexey Uimanov (s9gf4ult at gmail.com).

-Version 0.3.2
+Version 0.4.1
 -------------

 Improved "Read" instance.
 Now handles "1.2e3" and "reads" only returns a single parse.
+Corrected documentation.
+Added "Enum" instance.
+"decimalConvert" now returns a Maybe value.
+The old version has been renamed to "unsafeDecimalConvert.